Franklin Community Arts provides funding opportunities for a range of community-based creative projects.

 - Resilience, economic opportunities, and upskilling for creatives Open to all projects that prioritise financial stability and creative sustainability for Franklin artists and creative practitioners.

-Making an application To submit a proposal, you’ll need to let us know: - what your idea is, who's involved, when you plan to do it, and what the community involvement or outcomes are. - a budget
+Making an application (dates for 2022 will be announced in March) To submit a proposal, you’ll need to let us know: - what your idea is, who's involved, when you plan to do it, and what the community involvement or outcomes are. - a budget

 Your project must: - have a strong creative idea driving it - fit within one of the project areas listed above - give equal weight to creative ideas and community benefit - have strong local connections